stochasticHydroTools/libMobility/README.md

 Importing libMobility will make available any module under "solvers".

-An usage example is available in python/example.py.
+A usage example is available in python/example.py.
 Calling
 ```python
 	help(SolverName)
 ```
-will provide more in depth information about the solver.
+will provide more in-depth information about the solver.